-The total remuneration paid to the key management personnel of the Group is \$610,847 (2021: \$596,831).
+The total remuneration paid to the key management personnel of the Group is \$631,926 (2022: \$610,847).

-The key management positions included in this value comprise the Senior Pastor, Executive Pastor of Ministry & Operations, Lead Pastors with active positions on the board of directors and Finance Director.
-During the 2022 financial year, the total number of key management personnel remained unchanged.
+The key management positions included in this value comprise the Senior Pastor, Executive Pastor of Ministry & Operations, Lead Pastors with active positions on the Movement Council and Finance Director.
+During the 2023 financial year, the total number of key management personnel remained unchanged.

-Lay members serving on the Board and Committees were not remunerated.
+Lay members serving on the Movement Council and Committees were not remunerated.